sevastijan/nokan/packages/nokan-client/README.md

 ### TicketForm

 Form for creating new tickets.
+Priorities and columns are automatically loaded from the API.

 ```tsx
 import { NokanClient, TicketForm } from 'nokan-client';